Stephen's Green Shopping Centre

-Stephen's Green Shopping Centre is a large indoor shopping centre at the top of Grafton Street in Dublin, Ireland.
-It is named after St. Stephen's Green, a city park situated across the road from its main entrance.
-Its street address is St. Stephen's Green West.
+Stephen's Green Shopping Centre is an indoor shopping centre in central Dublin, Ireland.
+Located on St Stephen's Green West, at the top of Grafton Street, it is named after St. Stephen's Green, a city park situated across the road from its main entrance.

 History

 Site and Dandelion Market (1966–1986)

 The site of the shopping centre was assembled over 15 years by the Slazenger family, beginning in 1966.
 In total, more than 150 individual property owners were bought out over that period.
 Most of the buildings were Georgian, and these were left to fall into disrepair and ruin as plans for an extensive redevelopment of the site as an office block and shopping centre totalling almost half-a-million square feet were drawn up.
 The original architects were Scott Tallon Walker, and planning permission for their scheme was granted in 1975.
 During the recession of the late 1970s, the small shops were rented out under a scheme known as "the Gaiety Green".
 At the weekends, this was marketed as the Dandelion Market, known for its alternative vendors, popular with younger people.
 U2 played some of their earliest gigs at the market.
 The market, which closed in 1981, is commemorated with a plaque, while Sinnotts Bar on South King Street is the only trader from the original site that remains.

 The site was put up for sale in 1980, and was purchased by Patrick Gallagher in April 1981 for £10.5 million.
 Most of the buildings on the site were demolished while Gallagher attempted to sell the site to Irish Life, without success.
 He also sought permission to erect a show house for his Fortunestown development in Tallaght but this was rejected by Dublin Corporation.
 After Gallagher went bankrupt, the site was re-acquired by the Slazengers, and it was placed back on the market in 1983, and later sold for £5 million to Power Securities.
 They drew up plans for 7 acres of retail, bar and restaurant spaces, with 40 luxury flats and parking for 800 cars.